Assef Mansion (House of the Kurds): The Largest Ethnographic Museum of Iranian Ethnic Groups

 Sanandaj’s House of the Kurds: The Largest Ethnographic Museum of Iran’s Ethnic Groups

-This complex displays valuable artifacts representing the culture and history of the people of Kurdistan.
-The mansion is located near the Grand Mosque of Sanandaj, which, in addition to its historical significance, is recognized as one of the main centers for religious ceremonies in the city.
+This complex showcases valuable artifacts that reflect the rich culture and history of the people of Kurdistan.
+The mansion is located near the Grand Mosque of Sanandaj, which—besides its historical importance—is also regarded as one of the main centers for religious ceremonies in the city.

 A Glimpse of the Beautiful Architecture of the House of the Kurds in Sanandaj